eklimcz-zz/Affordance-Experiments/README.md

 Alternative Input Examples
 =========

 Two small web applications that demonstrate alternative interaction concepts.
-Read the accompanying blog post for more contenxt here:
+Read the accompanying blog post for more context. http://blogs.truthlabs.com/2014/05/12/i-miss-real-affordances-2/

 Both experiments require a [makey makey](http://www.makeymakey.com/) (or Arduino), a hardware button and switch.
 Alternatively, you can use your keyboard by pressing the Space bar and Down arrow keys.